 What do you do with your tablet on an evening?
 When you head to bed, do you keep your tablet close by?
 Perhaps you charge it, or switch it off.

 One problem with night time is that if you leave your Android device on charge or just lying around, it might connect to your mobile Internet to check for and download any new emails, unless you have disabled 3G, enabled airplane mode or turned the device off.
-Using WiFi on AC Power, however, enables you to force the tablet or phone to switch to Wi-Fi when charging, avoiding unnecessary data usage.
+Using WiFi on AC Power [No Longer Available], however, enables you to force the tablet or phone to switch to Wi-Fi when charging, avoiding unnecessary data usage.

 In addition, this app disables Wi-Fi when your device is not charging.
 Although it takes a few minutes to get going and requires that Wi-Fi is disabled before you begin charging, this is a great little app.